ropensci/sasquatch/README.md

 cars <- sas_to_r("cars", libref = "sashelp")
 ```

-### Rendering quarto documents
+### Rendering quarto/rmarkdown documents

-And of course, render beautiful quarto documents in the same style you
+And of course, render beautiful HTML or latex quarto/rmarkdown documents
-would expect from SAS with the `sas_engine()`.
+in the same style you would expect from SAS with the `sas_engine()`.

 ![](man/figures/rendered_quarto.png)